waterfloo/8812au-20210629/README.md

 The installation instructions are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.

 Temporary internet access is required for installation.
 There are numerous ways to enable temporary internet access depending on your hardware and situation.
-[One method is to use tethering from a phone.](https://www.makeuseof.com/tag/how-to-tether-your-smartphone-in-linux) Another method to enable temporary internet access is to keep a [WiFi adapter that uses an in-kernel driver](https://github.com/morrownr/USB-WiFi) in your toolkit.
+[One method is to use tethering from a phone.](https://www.makeuseof.com/tag/how-to-tether-your-smartphone-in-linux) Another method is to keep a [WiFi adapter that uses an in-kernel driver](https://github.com/morrownr/USB-WiFi) in your toolkit.

 You will need to use the terminal interface.
 The quick way to open a terminal: Ctrl+Alt+T (hold down on the Ctrl and Alt keys then press the T key).

 An alternative terminal is to use SSH (Secure Shell) from the same or from another computer, in which case you will be in a suitable terminal after logging in, but this step requires that an SSH daemon/server has already been configured.
 (There are lots of SSH guides available, e.g., for the [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/remote-access.html#setting-up-an-ssh-server) and for [Ubuntu](https://linuxconfig.org/ubuntu-20-04-ssh-server).
 Do not forget [to secure the SSH server](https://www.howtogeek.com/443156/the-best-ways-to-secure-your-ssh-server/).)

-You will need to have sufficient access rights to use `sudo`, so that arbitrary commands can be executed as the `root` user.
+You will need to have sufficient access rights to use `sudo` so that commands can be executed as the `root` user.
 (If the command `sudo echo Yes` returns "Yes", with or without having to enter your password, you do have sufficient access rights.)

 DKMS is used for the installation.
 DKMS is a system utility which will automatically recompile and reinstall this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.